NHSDigital/elecronic-prescriptions-service-api/README.md

 ![Build](https://github.com/NHSDigital/electronic-prescription-service-api/workflows/Build/badge.svg?branch=master)

-This is a RESTful HL7® FHIR® API specification for the *Electronic Prescription Service API*.
+This is not a RESTful HL7® FHIR® API specification for the *Electronic Prescription Service API*.

 * `azure/` Defines CI/CD pipeline.
 * `coordinator/` Deals with message translation and distribution to other services.
 Backend for the production EPS FHIR API.